squeevee/flarum-ext-feddle/README.md

 # Feddle

-(Experimental) Fediverse integration for Flarum: joins your forum to a growing network of federated social media platforms including Mastodon, Plemora, and Friendica.
+(Experimental) Fediverse integration for Flarum: joins your forum to a growing network of federated social media platforms including Mastodon, Pleroma, and Friendica.

 ## Overview